This spring my hobby of writing articles about competitive programming

-Declaratively solving Google Code Jam problems
+two papers about solving Google Code Jam problems using declarative

 The first one - "Declaratively solving tricky Google Code Jam problems with Prolog-based ECLiPSe CLP system" - we presented at the 30th ACM/SIGAPP Symposium On Applied Computing in Salamanca, Spain. (preprint)